Viki-coding/community/README.md

 When you land on our site it is immediately obvious what the site is and conveys the message of a notice board straight away.
 There are 6 events posted per page, the most recent event posts are posted first, with navigation links to older events.

 Each event post shows enough detail to entice the user, if they are interested they can read more and book the event.
 If they are not a user and would like to book an event they are easily navigated to the signup form.
 Once they have a logged in, it is clear in the navigation bar, the log in button has changed to Log out and they can navigate to their personal dashboard to view and delete any events that they have booked.
-Prior to cancelling an event an alert modal confirms if they are sure they want to cancel the booking.
+Prior to cancelling an event booking an alert modul confirms if they are sure they want to cancel the booking.
 They can navigate easily back to events to book or view another event as required.

 As a Facilitator once logged in you can navigate to the dashboard to create, view, edit or delete any events you have created.
 The event create form is clear and well labelled.
 Each field is required and the format of the field input is displayed in the label.